How business can tackle forced labor and human trafficking

 Structure of the conference

-Day one of the conference will provide a high-level discussion on the nature of forced labor in different contexts, how legislation is evolving internationally on the topic and what practices leading companies are undertaking to get to grips with risks that may pertain to their operations and supply chains.
+Day one of the conference will provide an outline and analysis on the nature of forced labor in different contexts and why companies need to engage with the topic.
+The agenda will also explore how legislation is evolving internationally on forced labor and what practices leading companies are undertaking to get to grips with the risks that may pertain to their operations and supply chains.

 Event size and attendee profile